Basic usage

 keyword to specify which fields are required.
 By default, all fields are optional.
 This can be useful to enforce the presence of certain fields in the object at deserialization time.
 However, Bonsai.Sgen

 will not generate any code to enforce this requirement during object construction, only at deserialization.
-It is up to the user to ensure that the object is correctly populated before using it.
+It is up to you to ensure the object is correctly populated before using it.

 Note